 If a baseball field is properly installed the first time, it should remain smooth and level for years with the right maintenance.
 However, you can tell that baseball fields were made using rough grading just by watching them over a couple of years of use.
 Using old methods of grading, even maintenance can’t prevent lips, wear areas, and low spots in areas of heavy play.
-Whether you are building a new baseball field or re-grading an old one, it you want your work to last for years, you need to use a laser level.
+Whether you are building a new baseball field or re-grading an old one, if you want your work to last for years, you need to use a laser level.

 You might imagine that laser levels are excellent for when it comes time to set the bases and chalk the lines down on the field, and they are!
 However, laser leveling starts long before there is even grass on the field.
 In fact, it can be used to lay irrigation and drainage evenly, but primarily it is used to make sure the sod is given an even surface to grow on.

 Unlike regular grading, laser grading is done through the use of a machine-controlled leveling blade.
 In this process, a rotary laser is a must.
 As it sits on its tripod, the laser rotates 360 degrees around the field creating a grade reference.
-With the laser detector mounted on the leveling blade, the elevation of the beam is detected, sent to a computer, and then the blade is raised and lowered as need to maintain the desired elevation for the field of play as it smoothes the soil.
+With the laser detector mounted on the leveling blade, the elevation of the beam is detected, sent to a computer, and then the blade is raised and lowered as needed to maintain the desired elevation for the field of play as it smooths the soil.

 How Does Laser Leveling Differ From Rough Grading?